Anshul619/HLD-System-Designs/src/DesignComponents/TypeScript.md

 }
 ```

+Features of class
+- Inheritance
+- Encapsulation
+- Polymorphism
+- Abstraction

 # What are modules in TypeScript?
 A module is a powerful way of creating a group of related variables, functions, classes, and interfaces, etc.
 - It can be executed within its own scope, but NOT in the global scope.
 - Basically, you cannot access the variables, functions, classes, and interfaces declared in a module outside the module directly.

-A module can be created by using the export keyword and can be used in other modules by using the import keyword.
+A module can be created by using the `export` keyword and can be used in other modules by using the `import` keyword.

 # What is namespace in Typescript and how to declare it?